monk-io/docs/docs/develop/connecting-runnables.md

 title: "Define Connections"
 ---

 Getting services up and running isn't everything - they also need to talk to each other in order to serve their purpose.
-Monk abstracts away the complexity of networking and service discovery by introducing simple MonkScript operators that take care of finding services for you.
+MonkOS abstracts away the complexity of networking and service discovery by introducing simple MonkScript operators that take care of finding services for you.

 ---